grounds/grounds-exec/README.md

-This project is a server with real-time bidirectional event-based communication, used by [Grounds](http://beta.42grounds.io) to execute arbitry code within various languages inside `docker` containers.
+This project is a server with real-time bidirectional event-based communication, used by [Grounds](http://beta.42grounds.io) to execute arbitry code within various languages inside Docker containers.

 `grounds-exec` support many languages and make it really trivial to add support for other languages.

 ## Languages

-There is one `docker` image for each language stack supported.
+There is one Docker image for each language stack supported.

 Checkout this
 [documentation](https://github.com/grounds/grounds-exec/blob/master/docs/NEW_LANGUAGE.md)